AdaCore/spark2014/docs/lrm/source/packages.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: FA 7.1.5 VR enities used in the initialization of an initialization_item must appear in its input_list.
+      :Trace Unit: FA 7.1.5 VR entities used in the initialization of an initialization_item must appear in its input_list.

 .. centered:: **Examples**